astronomer/docs/astro/cli/configure-cli.md

 :::tip

-If you receive an error after running `podman ps`, you might need to set the system-level `DOCKER_HOST` environment variable to be the location of your Podman service socket.
+If you receive an error after running `podman ps`, you might need to set the `DOCKER_HOST` environment variable in WSL 2 to be the location of your Podman service socket.
 This is typically `unix:///run/podman/podman.sock`, but it can vary based on your installation.

 :::